Al4r1c/Twig_I18n/README.md

         {0} There are no apples|{1} There is one apple|]1,Inf] There are %count% apples
     {% endtranschoice %}

 The `transplural` and `transchoice` tags automatically get the `%count%` variable from the current context and pass it to the translator.
-If you use the `transplural` tag to specify a message for a singular and plural number, PHP's gettext functions will choose which message to use.
+If you use the `transplural` tag to specify a message for a singular and plural number, the extension will choose which message to use.
 If you use the `transchoice` tag, this extension will choose which message is used.
 This mechanism only works when you use a placeholder following the `%var%` pattern.

 You can also specify the message domain and pass some additional variables:

-    {% trans with {'%name%': 'Jonathan'} from 'my_app_domain' %}Hello %name%{% endtrans %}
+    {% trans with {'%name%': 'Alice'} from 'my_app_domain' %}Hello %name%{% endtrans %}

-    {% transplural with {'%name%': 'Jonathan'} from 'my_app_domain' %}
+    {% transplural with {'%name%': 'Alice'} from 'my_app_domain' %}
         There is one apple, %name%
     {% plural count %}
         There are %count% apples, %name%
     {% endtransplural %}

-    {% transchoice count with {'%name%': 'Jonathan'} from 'my_app_domain' %}
+    {% transchoice count with {'%name%': 'Alice'} from 'my_app_domain' %}
         {0} There are no apples, %name%|{1} There is one apple, %name%|]1,Inf] There are %count% apples, %name%
     {% endtranschoice %}

-The trans and transchoice filters can be used to translate variable texts and complex expressions:
+Filters trans, transplural and transchoice can be used to translate variable texts and complex expressions:

+	{% set message = 'Hello %name%!' %}

+	{% set message_plural = 'Hello %name%, total: %count%!' %}

     {{ message|trans }}

-    {{ count|transplural(message_plural, message_singular) }}
+    {{ message|transplural(message_plural, count) }}

     {{ message|transchoice(count) }}

-    {{ message|trans({'%name%': 'Jonathan'}, 'my_app_domain') }}
+    {{ 'There is one apple, %name%'|trans({'%name%': 'Bob'}, 'my_app_domain') }}

-    {{ count|transplural(message_plural, message_singular, {'%name%': 'Jonathan'}, 'my_app_domain') }}
+    {{ message|transplural(message_plural, count, {'%name%': 'Bob'}, 'my_app_domain') }}

-    {{ message|transchoice(count, {'%name%': 'Jonathan'}, 'my_app_domain') }}
+    {{ message|transchoice(count, {'%name%': 'Bob'}, 'my_app_domain') }}

 Learn more
 ----------

 Take a look at Symfony's documentation to read more about the [Twig syntaxis](http://symfony.com/doc/current/book/translation.html#twig-templates).
-Note that it is not possible to specify a custom locale using the `into` operator.

-Take a look at the PHP documentation for more information about [gettext](http://www.php.net/manual/en/book.gettext.php).

 License
 -------

-Twi18n is a modified version of parts of the Symfony package and it's included Twig library.
+Twig_I18n is a modified version of parts of the Symfony package and it's included Twig library.
+It has also part of [Twi18n](https://github.com/jhogervorst/Twi18n).

 For the full copyright and license information, please view the `LICENSE` file that is distributed with the source code.

-Twi18n documentation is licensed under a Creative Commons Attribution-Share Alike 3.0 Unported [License](http://creativecommons.org/licenses/by-sa/3.0/) and is based on the [Symfony documentation](http://symfony.com/doc/current/book/translation.html#twig-templates), [Twig documentation](http://twig.sensiolabs.org/doc/extensions/i18n.html) and [PHP documentation](http://www.php.net/manual/en/book.gettext.php).